 - Check your faculty’s deadline for submitting an application for entry into the degree.
-Some faculties may set a closing date earlier than the APA/UPA closing date.

-Preparing your APA/UPA application
+Preparing your RTP Stipend/UPA application

 - The application itself is relatively simple to put together for most applicants who are completing or have recently completed their honours or final undergraduate year of studies and best to get out of the way as soon as possible.
 If you are stressed and trying to complete the application at the last minute you may find that you are unable to provide the required documentation, or make simple mistakes.